 Online Algebra and understand the relationships between quantities.
 Key topics include: Expressions and Equations: Learning to write, interpret, and solve linear equations and inequalities.
 Functions: Understanding the concept of a function and using function notation to describe relationships between variables.
 Linear Functions: Exploring the properties of linear functions, including graphing, slope, and intercepts.
 Systems of Equations: Solving systems of linear equations using various methods, such as graphing, substitution, and elimination.
 Polynomials: Performing operations with polynomials, including addition, subtraction, multiplication, and factoring.
-Quadratic Functions: Investigating the properties of quadratic functions and solving quadratic equations by factoring, completing the square, and using the quadratic formula.
-Rational Expressions: Simplifying, multiplying, and dividing rational expressions and solving rational equations.
-Radical Expressions: Simplifying radical expressions and solving equations involving radicals.
+Quadratic functions: Investigating the properties of quadratic functions and solving quadratic equations by factoring, completing the square, and using the quadratic formula.
+Rational Expressions: Simplifying, multiplying, and dividing rational expressions and solving radical expressions and solving equations involving radicals.
 Throughout the course, students will reinforce their understanding and develop critical thinking skills.
-This course aims to build a solid mathematical foundation, preparing students for success in Algebra II and other advanced math courses.
-The state of the s Online Algebra II This course builds on the concepts learned in Algebra I, providing students with a deeper understanding of algebraic principles and preparing them for advanced mathematics.
+This course aims to build a solid mathematical foundation, preparing students for success in Algebra II and other advanced math courses. .5 Online Algebra II This course builds on the concepts learned in Algebra I, providing students with a deeper understanding of algebraic principles and preparing them for advanced mathematics.
 Students will explore a variety of functions and their applications, enhancing their problem-solving and analytical skills.
 Key topics include: .5

-Functions and Graphs: Studying different types of functions, including linear, quadratic, polynomial, exponential, logarithmic, and rational functions, and learning to graph and analyze them.
+Online Functions and Graphs: Studying different types of functions, including linear, quadratic, polynomial, exponential, logarithmic, and rational functions, and learning to graph and analyze them.
 Equations and Inequalities: Solving complex equations and inequalities, including systems of equations and inequalities.
 Polynomials: Performing operations with polynomials, including factoring, division, and solving polynomial equations.
 Radical Expressions and Equations: Simplifying radical expressions and solving radical equations.
 Exponential and Logarithmic Functions: Understanding the properties and applications of exponential and logarithmic functions.
 Sequences and Series: Exploring arithmetic and geometric sequences and series, including finding sums and terms.
 Probability and Statistics: Analyzing data, understanding probability concepts, and applying statistical methods.
-Trigonometry: Introducing trigonometric functions, identities, and equations, and their applications.
+Trigonometry: Introducing trigonometric functions.
 Throughout the course, students will reinforce their understanding and develop critical thinking skills.
 This course aims to provide a solid foundation for further studies in mathematics, including Pre-Calculus and Calculus.
-Online Online Geometry .5 This course provides a comprehensive introduction to Geometry the principles of geometry, focusing on the development of logical reasoning and spatial visualization skills.
+Online Geometry Online Geometry This course provides a comprehensive introduction to the principles of geometry, focusing on the development of logical reasoning and spatial visualization skills.
 Students will explore geometric concepts through both theoretical study and practical application.
-Key topics include: Basic Geometric Terms: Understanding points, lines, planes, and angles as the building blocks of geometry.
+Key topics include: Basic Geometric Terms: Understanding points, lines, planes, and angles as the building blocks of geometry. .5